-The Electric Program Investment Charge (EPIC) is an energy innovation funding program established under the authority of the CPUC.
+The Electric Program Investment Charge (EPIC) is an energy innovation funding program established under the authority of the CPUC for the benefit of electricity ratepayers.
 Organized around three program areas-Applied Research and Development (R&D), Technology Demonstration and Deployment (TD&D), and Market Facilitation-EPIC seeks to drive efficient, coordinated investment in new and emerging energy solutions.